 Burke Lake Park, Fairfax Station

-Some of the best fishing in Northern Virginia, boat rentals, a 5 mile fitness trail around the lake, and a frisbee golf course offer a lot for older kids and teens.
+Some of the best fishing in Northern Virginia, boat rentals, a 5-mile fitness trail around the lake, and a frisbee golf course offer a lot for older kids and teens.
 The younger set will enjoy the miniature Central Pacific Huntington steam engine, carousel, seasonal ice cream parlor, and mini-golf course.
-Free.
-Best for active kids of all ages.

 Lake Fairfax Park, Reston